edemaine/fold/doc/api.md

   such a vertex within distance `epsilon`, in which case return the closest such vertex's index.
 The new vertex has no new properties except `vertex_coords`.
+* `FOLD.filter.addVertexAndSubdivide(fold, coords, epsilon)`:
+  Given a FOLD object with 2D `vertices_coords` and `edges_vertices`,
+  maybe adds a new vertex like `FOLD.filter.maybeAddVertex`, and then subdivides if necessary (via an efficient use of `FOLD.filter.subdivideCrossingEdges_vertices`).
+* `FOLD.filter.addEdgeLike(fold, v1, v2, oldEdgeIndex)`:
+  Given a FOLD object with `edges_vertices`, adds a new edge connecting vertices v1 and v2, and copy all other `edges_...` attributes to be like the existing edge `oldEdgeIndex`.
+Returns the new edge index.
 * `FOLD.filter.addEdgeAndSubdivide(fold, v1, v2, epsilon)`:
-  Given a FOLD object with `vertices_coords` and `edges_vertices`, adds an edge between vertex indices or points `v1` and `v2` (calling `FOLD.filter.maybeAddVertex` when they are points), subdividing if necessary (via an efficient use of `FOLD.filter.subdivideCrossingEdges_vertices`), and returns an array of all the subdivided parts of the added edge.
+  Given a FOLD object with 2D `vertices_coords` and `edges_vertices`,
+  adds an edge between vertex indices or points `v1` and `v2` (calling `FOLD.filter.addVertexAndSubdivide` when they are points), subdividing if necessary (via an efficient use of `FOLD.filter.subdivideCrossingEdges_vertices`).
+  Returns two arrays: one with the indices of all the subdivided parts of the added edge, and the other with the indices of all other changed edges.
+  The new edge(s) have no properties except `edges_vertices`, so the first array tells you which edges to set the properties of.
+  If the edge is a loop, the returned arrays are empty.
-  If the edge is a loop or a duplicate, the returned array is empty.
+  If the edge is a duplicate, the first array has the old edge index and the second array is empty.
-  The new edge(s) have no properties except `edges_vertices`.

 ## FOLD.convert